perticascatalin/Research/RelationalPROG/2_in_depth.md

 ### 5.3 Dream Coder: Growing generalizable, interpretable knowledge with wake-sleep Bayesian program learning

+Model overview:

 - a system that learns to solve problems by writing programs
 - start by using primitives to learn programs based on input-output pairs
 - adds up new symbolic abstractions (refactoring) based on imagined and replayed problems
 - learns libraries of concepts
 - builds expertise by creating programming languages for expressing domain concepts

+Basis:

+- the shorter a program is in a language, the higher its prior probability
+- bayesian probability formulation:
+	- helps clarify the challenges
+	- offers a path to solving them
+- posterior = (likelihood x prior) / evidence
+- prior = probability before seeing any test (evidence)

 Tasks: